Atlanta United star Josef Martinez headed to Inter Miami - WHIZ News

-The corresponding moves were not unexpected, given Martinez’s struggles last season under United coach Gonzalo Pineda.
+The complex, corresponding moves were not unexpected, given Martinez’s struggles last season under United coach Gonzalo Pineda.
+The striker was reportedly told months ago that he wasn’t going to be part of Atlanta’s future.

-Still, it was jarring news for Atlanta’s passionate fan base, which had adopted the 29-year-old Venezuelan as one of its own.
-He even had a large mural painted on a wall near Mercedes-Benz Stadium.
+Still, it was jarring news for the city’s fan base, which had adopted the 29-year-old Venezuelan as one of its own.
+He was even the subject of a large mural painted on a wall near Mercedes-Benz Stadium.

+“It’s an emotional day,” United technical director Carlos Bocanegra said.
+“What he’s done for the city and what he’s done for the club are pretty unrivaled.
+He will always be a part of Atlanta United.
+He knows the doors here are always open to him.”

-After three stellar seasons that included leading United to the MLS Cup championship in just its second year in the league, Martinez never seemed to regain that form following a knee injury in the 2020 opener.
+After three stellar seasons that included leading United to the MLS Cup championship in just its second year in the league, Martinez never seemed to regain his dynamic form following a severe knee injury in the 2020 league opener.

 Now, he’s headed to South Florida.